multiscale-cosim/Modular-Science/README.md

 ## How to use ##

-The first release of the Modular Science Framework includes the driving usecase as demonstration of multi-scale co-simulations.
-Follow below link to the repository of this usecase for a more detailed description, installation guide and how to run it.
+Modular Science Framework v2.0 includes the following driving usecases as demonstration of multi-scale co-simulations.
+Follow below link to the repository of these usecase for a more detailed description, installation guide and how to run it.

-- [TVB NEST Co-simulation Usecase 1](https://github.com/multiscale-cosim/TVB-NEST-usecase1/tree/stable-release): A multi-scale neuroscience use-case which connects a spiking neural network with a neural mass model using the simulators [NEST](https://www.nest-simulator.org/) and [TVB](https://www.thevirtualbrain.org/tvb/) respectively.
+- [TVB NEST Co-simulation Usecase 1](https://github.com/multiscale-cosim/TVB-NEST-usecase1): A multi-scale neuroscience use-case which connects a spiking neural network with a neural mass model using the simulators [NEST](https://www.nest-simulator.org/) and [TVB](https://www.thevirtualbrain.org/tvb/) respectively.
-- more to come in future releases.
+- [NEST LFPy](https://github.com/multiscale-cosim/Cosim-LFPy): This usecase demonstrates how to use the Co-simulation framework to calculate Local Field Potentials (LFPs) in real time, based on spike events streamed from the [NEST](https://www.nest-simulator.org/) simulator.
+The LFP signals are calculated from the spike events by applying the so-called kernel approach, as outlined in Hagen et al. (2022): https://doi.org/10.1371/journal.pcbi.1010353.
+This usecase can be used as a starting point for applying the Co-simulation framework to other network models in NEST or TVB, and also for simulating other brain signals like EEG, MEG, or ECoG signals.
+- [Cosim-NEST Desktop-Insite](https://github.com/multiscale-cosim/Cosim_NestDesktop_Insite): It demonstrates the seemsless integration of Modular Science with external tools such as [NEST Desktop](https://nest-desktop.readthedocs.io/en/latest/) (a web based GUI application) and the [Insite pipeline](https://vrgrouprwth.github.io/insite/).
+The integration is based on the [TVB NEST Co-simulation Usecase 1](https://github.com/multiscale-cosim/TVB-NEST-usecase1) which serves as the foundation.
+This allows users of NEST Desktop to:
+  - Create a spiking neural network for [NEST](https://www.nest-simulator.org/) simulator.
+  - Observe the neuronal or network activity with Insite during the simulation.

 ## License ##